 How about Moto E back cover?

-Moto E back cover shares the similar design of Moto G back cover.
+Moto E back cover shares a similar design of Moto G back cover.

-So, you can remove Moto E back cover with the identical method mentioned in this page.
+So, you can remove Moto E back cover with the identical method mentioned on this page.

 After getting your Moto G 2nd Gen (Moto G 2014), you should try to get familiar with the Moto G layout, e.g., the location of the buttons, the functions of each accessible port.

 Please note, this page is for Moto G 2nd Gen (aka Moto G 2014, including Moto G 2014 with LTE).
 The Moto G layout for other models is different.